mjmlab/pyinseq/README.md

 Reproduce the functionality in [Andy Goodman's INSeq Perl pipeline](http://www.nature.com/nprot/journal/v6/n12/extref/nprot.2011.417-S2.zip) (15 MB .zip download) in Python to serve as a platform for additional functionality for normalization, plotting, sample management, and data analysis.

+Immediate next steps will include multiple quality checks on the run and distinguishing the directionality of the transposon for a new transposon being built.

 Start at `pyinseq.py` and that calls the other scripts/modules as needed.
 Lines commented out at the far left need to be uncommented, then checked with a full run with test data.

 # Implemented